jasperlee108/svndumpfilterIN/README.md

   Example: For the property header, a key, `K 23` as `svndumpfilter generated`, is appended with a value, `V 4` as `True`.

+11. A custom log message can be added when exclusions remove all nodes from a revision making the revision empty.
+If this option, `--empty-rev-message` is used, only the date and log properties will remain.

 ## Contributing / Issues ##